callumgoddard/Adorn-o/README.md

 Which _should_ update and add the synpy files required into the correct location using [2to3](https://docs.python.org/3/library/2to3.html).
 You may need to correct the the tabs within `synpy/syncopation.py` as these can be  inconsistent after the 2to3 conversion is applied.

-older are required to be placed within `Adorn-o/synpy`

 ### Adding and Updating FANTASTIC: